 38. Descend into the depths of St. Patrick's Cathedral

-Under the city of New York, specifically in the subway floors of the old St. Patrick's Basilica, are the catacombs where the remains of bishops and other illustrious figures of the Catholic world of the city are hidden.
+Beneath New York City, specifically in the subway floors of the former St. Patrick's Basilica, are the catacombs where the remains of bishops and other illustrious figures of the city's Catholic world are hidden.

 39. For those with a sweet tooth, the Museum of Ice Cream

 Want to try the juiciest and most unthinkable ice creams?
-Go have a fun and tasty time at the Museum of Ice Cream in New York.
-If you are a fan of this product, whatever the season, you can not miss this interactive museum where you can give free rein to your imagination experimenting with unique flavors and colors.
+Have a fun and tasty time at the Museum of Ice Cream in New York.
+If you are a fan of this product, whatever the season, you can not miss this interactive museum where you can unleash your imagination experimenting with unique flavors and colors.

 Of course, there you can taste sweets, throw yourself down a snail-shaped slide, bathe in a pool of chocolate chips, among many other things.
-Get your Instagram ready because here you will take many photos that you will want to be seen in all your networks.
+Get your Instagram ready because here you'll take lots of photos that you'll want them to see on all your networks.

 40. Recreate the best scenes from the Sex and the City series

 Touring the places in the Big Apple where the scenes of the legendary series Sex and the City were filmed is a great plan to do in the city.
-You can relive the best moments of Carrie, Samantha, Miranda and Charlotte by taking a bus tour of more than 40 locations.
+You can relive the best moments of Carrie, Samantha, Miranda and Charlotte by taking a bus tour through more than 40 places.

 The Meatpacking District where they used to shop, the Plaza Hotel, the Buddakan restaurant or the Scout bar, where they used to drink their cosmopolitans, are some of these places that you can visit for about 3 hours and a half with a professional guide who will tell you all the secrets of the series.

-41. Have fun at the Stone Street Pubs
+41. Have fun in the pubs of Stone Street

-To spend an entertaining time in New York you just have to sign up for one of the tours that take you through Stone Street, where you will know the authentic American party while drinking a few beers and being told the best stories of Colonial America.
+To spend a fun time in New York you just have to sign up for one of the tours that take you along Stone Street, where you will know the authentic American party while drinking a few beers while they tell you the best stories of Colonial America.

-While the local guide tells you about the battles of the revolutionary era of the United States, you can have a few beers on tap or cider in the best taverns of the city.
+While the local guide tells you about the battles of the revolutionary era of the United States you can have a few beers on tap or cider in the best taverns in the city.
 Meet people while sharing an afternoon of fun but also learning about American culture.

-If you love horror and want to hear the creepiest stories in one of the most emblematic neighborhoods of New York, you should take the ghost tour of Greenwich Village.
+If you love horror and want to hear the spookiest stories in one of the most emblematic neighborhoods of New York, you should take the Greenwich Village ghost tour.
 A route through places full of legends and spooky stories.

 Tour haunted buildings such as New York University, Washington Square Park or the Jefferson Market Library, all with stories of spirits and ghosts that will make you remember this day forever.
 Only the most squeamish will regret it!